Skip to main content

 Stores general information of the flow.

-• Description: indicates the purpose of the flow.
+• Description.
+Purpose of the flow.

 Edit and delete a flow